Finding genuinely small terrarium plants is harder than it sounds.

 It’s such an overlooked closed terrarium plant, too, so if you’re looking for a unique addition to your latest build, this could be precisely what you’re looking for.

-But the good part is, its leaves will never grow beyond their dainty size, so it can always be trimmed back to fit a small space.
+But the good part is, that its leaves will never grow beyond their dainty size, so it can always be trimmed back to fit a small space.

 9 | Mini Asian Water Fern (Bolbitis heteroclita ‘Difformis’)